The Pool Tribe of Bradford County and the Hanging of Bigler Johnson

 Bradford County had never witnessed a hanging until the 20th century.
 In fact, only one of its citizens had ever been convicted of first-degree murder, after Thomas Galvin was sentenced to twelve years at the Eastern Penitentiary for killing his wife in 1885.
 But in 1905, the gallows at Towanda were used for the first time, in the execution of a man named Bigler Johnson.
 It was Bigler's mother who allegedly concocted the plot to the cold-blooded crime to which Bigler later confessed to county detective Guy C. Hallon-- a diabolical crime designed to keep Bigler from paying $6 a month in alimony-- and which would eventually lead to the arrest of seven family members, and the hanging of two of them.

 The Johnson family lived in the farming settlement known as Macedonia, which was located between Towanda and Standing Stone, on a bend in the Susquehanna River originally owned by Solomon Cole, one of the early settlers of Bradford County.
-This was the territory of the "Pool Tribe"-- a name given to the spectacularly inbred and degenerate descendants of the Vanderpool and Johnson families who terrorized Bradford County for over four centuries.
+This was the territory of the "Pool Tribe"-- a name given to the supposedly inbred and degenerate descendants of the Vanderpool and Johnson families who were said to have terrorized Bradford County for centuries.

 On September 18, 1904, Bigler Johnson visited his mother, Mrs. Sophia Merritt, and his brother, Charles, and presented them with a most dastardly proposition.
 He would pay his mother and brother $3 apiece of they could find a way to get his estranged wife "out of the way".
 With Maggie Johnson dead and buried, Bigler believed that he would be free to re-marry without having to support Maggie financially.
 There was just one tiny complication; while Bigler had no qualms about arranging the murder of Maggie Johnson, he did not wish to see any harm befall his ten-year-old niece and step-daughter, Annie Benjamin, who shared the same home.
 Bigler proposed that Sophia and Charles should kidnap the girl, and release her after Maggie Johnson had been killed.